jp-quant/jp-quant.github.io/_posts/2020-09-01-fbprophet_bayesian_glm.md

 - $\boldsymbol{m}$ [*1-Dimensional*] = Growth Offset
 - $\boldsymbol{\delta}$ [*N-Dimensional*] = Growth Rate Changepoints Adjustments

-Notice how while $k$ and $m$ are 1 dimensional, or simply as constants, $\delta$ is an $N$ dimensional variable, where such *integer* value $N$ is also a hyper-parameter, though not as important as scales (as advised by FB), for tuning.
+Notice how while $k$ and $m$ are 1 dimensional, or simply as constants, $\delta$ is an $N$ dimensional variable, where such *integer* value $N$ is also a hyper-parameter, though not as important as scales (as advised by Facebook), for tuning.
 > Our $\delta$ here is somewhat similar to the commonly known concept in mathematics called *Dirac Delta* in differential equation, used to tackle problems with piece-wise regressions & step-functions.

-Before finalizing our trend model, we also need to define a couple last components, although **these will NOT be as priors with distributions needed to be sampled for fit** but rather most of which are **transformed variables** as **calculation results using the defined priors** above.
+Before finalizing our trend model, we also need to define a couple last components, although **these will NOT be as priors with distributions needed to be sampled for fit** but rather **most of which are transformed variables** as **calculation results using the defined priors** above (except $t$, being given as time).
 These are:
 $$ \boldsymbol{t}, \boldsymbol{s}, A,\gamma$$

 > For every given $\boldsymbol{t}$ as the **time vector as integers or